Staying Connected: Using Your Cell Phone in China, Internet Access, Wi-Fi Coverage and SIM cards

 All three have branches, kiosks and outlets throughout the cities, at the airports and train stations and getting a SIM card at any of them or any of the mobile shops in town is easy enough.
 They all have prepaid and pay-as-you-go plans which are convenient for short-term travelers.

 Make sure you get the right size SIM card for your phone or tablet.
 Most SIM cards are now 3 in 1 so will come in all three sizes, but double-check just in case.
-Older iphones use Micro-Sim, Iphone 5 and 6 the smaller Nano-Sim Card. iPads 2 through 4 use the Micro-Sim, the iPad mini and Air use the Nano-Sim.
-The latest Samsung Smartphones use the Micro-Sim, the oldest models use the traditional SIM card.
+Older iphones use Micro-Sim, Iphone 5 and later the smaller Nano-Sim Card. iPads 4 and older use the Micro-Sim, the iPad mini and Air use the Nano-Sim.
+The latest Samsung Smartphones use the Nano-Sim, the oldest models use the Micro-Sim or the traditional SIM card.

 How much are SIM cards in China?
 Just as an example to give you an idea, a Unicom SIM Card with a prepaid plan and no contract for the iPad was Rmb 80 (about US$13) for 1 GB of data for one month.
 This was data only, no voice and the monthly plan is exactly that, a calendar month, not 30 days from start date.

 There are so many different plans, voice and data, data only, monthly plans, prepaid plans, etc. with new ones being added every day, there will definitely be one to fit your requirements.
 Best thing is to get to one of the mobile shops, the ones at the airport speak English well and they can advise as to the best options for your needs.

 You might need to provide an address in China and sometimes they ask for your passport but for the most part, the process is quite straightforward.

-Also, you can look on E-Bay and have it shipped home before your trip.
+Also, you can check on Amazon and have it shipped home before your trip: